Less than 1 Acre of Land Disturbance

 Non-Coastal Counties

-For construction activities that disturb less than 1 acre, South Carolina requires that a Notification Form for Sites Disturbing Less Than 1 Acre (DHEC Form 2628) be submitted for review.
+For construction activities that disturb less than 1 acre, South Carolina requires that a Notification Form for Sites Disturbing Less Than 1 Acre (SCDESForm 2628) be submitted for review.
 Once it is determined that NPDES coverage is not required, a letter of exemption will be issued to the applicant stating that no further coverage is necessary and that the proposed land disturbance may begin.

 Notice of Termination